JodyMurray/p4-plant-blog/README.md

 - No custom JavaScript code has been written for this project, only what is included with Bootstrap4.

+### **Automated testing**
+- For measuring code coverage I used the Coverage.py tool.
+- To check coverage in the HTML format run in the terminal:
+    - coverage run --source='.' manage.py test
+        - coverage html
+- Open the link that appeared in the terminal.
+- Display the HTML code in the browser with the Live Server.

 * **Lighthouse testing**